Programme And Admission

 Yes.
 All Lingoinn learners are strongly encouraged to have international health insurance coverage during their stay in China.
 If you would like insurance recommendations, please contact us for assistance.

-Travel And Daily Life
+Travel And Daily Life in China

 What type of personal toiletries are available in China?